How much does concrete raising cost?

 If you are not sure if your concrete can be raised, call us for a free estimate.

 Raising settled concrete can be half the cost of replacing it with less damage to your landscaping and downtime.
 Our expert estimators will be able to assess and provide you with an accurate, FREE estimate for your project.

 If the pavers are set on top of concrete, we very likely can.
 If they are set in sand, we will not be able to raise/level them.

 What is your service area?

-We service Central Maryland, the Eastern Shore of Maryland, Delaware, Southeastern Pennsylvania, and Southern New Jersey.
+We service Central Maryland, the Eastern Shore of Maryland, Delaware, and Southeastern Pennsylvania.